Westcoast Wills & Estates

 Mike was born and raised in North Vancouver.
 He attended Ross Road Elementary and Argyle Secondary in Lynn Valley.
 He earned a Bachelor of Arts degree from UBC prior to earning his Bachelor of Laws degree from Dalhousie Law School in Halifax in 2006.

 Before and during law school, he worked at a credit union in North Vancouver.
 Following law school, he worked in the areas of estate administration, environmental law and corporate law in Vancouver.
 He has always had a passion for wills and estate planning law; and as a consequence, he founded Westcoast Wills & Estates.
 He regularly advises clients on estate planning and prepares Wills, Trusts, Representation Agreements and Powers of Attorney.
 He also advises and helps clients apply to court for probate and committeeship orders.
 A practicing lawyer, Mike is a member of the Law Society of British Columbia and the Canadian Bar Association’s Wills & Trusts and Elder Law subsections.
-He is also a board member of the Marineview Housing Society and sits on an advisory panel for the BC Cancer Agency.
-He regularly attends continuing education courses and presents publicly on trusts and estate planning.
+He is also a past board member of the Marineview Housing Society and sat on an advisory panel for the BC Cancer Agency.
+He regularly attends continuing education courses and presents publicly on trusts and estate planning around Vancouver.

 Prior to his legal career, Jeremy worked at two financial institutions where he developed his customer service skills and an underlying knowledge of banking.
 During law school, Jeremy volunteered with a disability advising center in England and provided practical advice regarding mobility, health services and benefits applications to those with both sensory and physical disabilities.
 Always having an interest in estate planning, Jeremy joined Westcoast Wills & Estates in 2017.
 He regularly advises clients in the areas of wills, trusts, powers of attorney, representation agreements and applications for committeeship and probate.
+He has taught Wills and estate planning for the Peoples Law School and regularly presents on publicly on these subjects.

 In his spare time, he enjoys travelling, cooking, watching science fiction television and spending time with family and friends.